JoeyEamigh/flashthing/README.md

 Options:
   -s, --stock    Whether the directory or archive contains a stock dump with no `meta.json` file
       --unbrick  Whether to unbrick the device
-  -h, --help     Print help
+      --setup    setup host - this currently only sets up udev rules on Linux -h, --help     Print help
   -V, --version  Print version
 ```